 Cold Stratification of Seeds to Speed Germination

-Many perennials, trees, and shrubs need to be planted in the fall and allowed to sit in cold soil over the winter before they will germinate properly.
+Many perennials, trees, and shrubs need to be planted in the fall and allowed to sit in cold soil over the winter before they germinate properly.
 Asparagus seed is one example of a vegetable that germinates best after cold stratification.

 Keep Soil Moist But Not Wet

 Once you’ve planted your seeds in the garden bed or in little pots indoors, you must keep the soil or potting mix from drying out.
 If seeds dry out during the process of germination, they will die.
 They aren’t able to soak up enough water from deep within the soil to keep them alive because their tiny roots are just beginning to develop.
 So keep the soil moist, but not soaking wet, throughout the germination period.
 Cool wet soil provides ideal conditions for damping off fungus.